Uncertainty-Aware Capacity Allocation in Flow-Based Market Coupling

-where $t$ indicates the market clearing time steps (e.g., hour or 15 minutes) and $\mathcal{T}$ is the set of times steps.
-Objective function \eqref{eq:nrel-obj} minimizes system cost given by the cost of generation $c(G_t)$ and the cost of curtailing \gls{res} $p C_t$, where $c(\cdot)$ is a generator cost function model, $G_t$ is the vector of generator production levels, $C_t$ is the vector of \gls{res} curtailment, $p$ is a scalar curtailment penalty and $e$ is the vector of ones in appropriate dimensions.
-Constraint \eqref{eq:nrel-capacity_g} enforces limits $\overline{g}$ on generator outputs $G_t$ and constraint \eqref{eq:nrel-capacity_c} limits curtailment $C_t$ to available capacity $r_t$.
-Finally, Eqs.~\eqref{eq:nrel-eb_nodal} and \eqref{eq:nrel-eb_zonal} balance power on a nodal and zonal resolution.
-Nodal energy balance \eqref{eq:nrel-eb_nodal} defines nodal power injections $I_t$ in terms of nodal load and generation by mapping generator and \gls{res} injections to each node via map $\mathrm{m}^n$.
-Similarly, the zonal energy balance defines the zonal net-position $NP_t$ as the difference between zonal load and generation mapping resources and loads into each zone via map $\mathrm{m}^z$.
-Eq.~\eqref{eq:nrel-ex} defines auxiliary variable $\EX_{t,z,z`} \ge 0$, which denotes the bilateral exchange from zone $z$ to zone $z'$.\footnote{Note, when constraints apply to net-positions only, the $EX$ remains unconstrained.
-Therefore, a small penalty factor for $EX$ is included in the objective function to discourage excessive exchange but does not distort model results with less than 0.5\% of the objective value.} Eq.~\eqref{eq:nrel-balance} enforces system balance.
+where $t$ indicates the market clearing time steps (e.g., hour or 15 minutes) and $T$ is the number of modeled timesteps.
+Objective function \eqref{eq:nrel-obj} minimizes system cost given by the cost of generation $\mathcal{C}(\bm{G}_t)$ and the cost of curtailing \gls{res} $\mathcal{P}(\bm{C}_t)$, where $\mathcal{C}(\cdot)$ is a generator cost function model, $\bm{G}_t$ is the vector of generator production levels, $\bm{C}_t$ is the vector of \gls{res} curtailment, and $\mathcal{P}(\cdot)$ models the penalty for curtailment, e.g., by assigning a scalar penalty factor to the sum of curtailments.
+Constraint \eqref{eq:nrel-capacity_g} enforces limits $\overline{\bm{g}}$ on generator outputs $\bm{G}_t$ and constraint \eqref{eq:nrel-capacity_c} limits curtailment $\bm{C}_t$ to the available (forecast) RES injection $\bm{r}_t$.
+All inequalities on vectors are understood element-wise.
+Nodal energy balance \eqref{eq:nrel-eb_nodal} defines nodal power injections $\bm{I}_t$ in terms of nodal load and generation.
+For ease of notation and without loss of generality, we assume that each node hosts exactly one of each generator, load, and RES.
+This allows to model any node by adjusting $\overline{\bm{g}}$, $\bm{d_t}$, and $\bm{r}_t$ accordingly, e.g., setting $\overline{g_i}=0$ if node $i$ does not host a generator.
+Similarly, the zonal energy balance defines the zonal net position $\NPvec_t$ as the difference between zonal load and generation by mapping resources and loads into each zone via map $\bm{m}\in\{0,1\}^{Z\times N}$.
+Eq.~\eqref{eq:nrel-ex} defines auxiliary matrix $\EXvec_{t} \in\mathbb{R}^{Z\times Z} \ge \bm{0}$, which captures bilateral exchange between zones such that the element in the $k$-th row and $k'$-th column of $\EXvec_{t}$ defines the total flow of power from zone $k$ to zone $k'$.
+Vector $\bm{e}$ is the vector of ones in the appropriate dimensions.

+Eq.~\eqref{eq:nrel-balance} enforces system balance.
 Note that all decision variable of the model are written in capital letters, while are parameters are given as lower case symbols.